 Current Research

-Positive Psychology and Diverse Communities
+Positive Psychology and Thriving in Diverse Communities

 Mental Health Among Crisis Migrants from Conflict/War Zones